google/codeworld/web/help/GuideUnit1.md

 Remember: a definition only matters if the variable you're defining is *used*, either directly or indirectly, in the definition of `program`.
-That is, in the definition of `program`, or the definition of another variable that's used in the definition of program, or so on.
+That is, in the definition of `program`, or the definition of another variable that's used in the definition of program, and so on.

 !!!
 Tip: Warnings
     When you write code that is correct, but could be improved, you will